07th-mod/enter_extractor/Readme.md

 Note that there is a delay between when the program starts, and when the first files start being written to disk.

 # Extra Information

+- An older Python version is available in `OLD_python_version`.
+It may break a lot.
+- The C++ version hasn't actually been tested on Sui images, it may break.

 ## Differences from Umineko format